Hertz Graduate Fellowship

 - Four Reference Reports: Applicants submit the email addresses of four senior technical professionals and/or faculty with and for whom the applicant has worked or studied.
 Referees will receive an email message instructing them on the process for completing the Reference Report.

-- GRE Scores: While GRE aptitude scores were previously required, this has been waived for the 2020 application cycle.
+- GRE Scores: While GRE aptitude scores were previously required, this is no longer obligatory.
 Applicants may still submit GRE and subject test scores if they choose (code #4366), and Md/PhD students may submit MCAT scores in place of GRE scores.